Eight of Pentacles

 Archetype

 Practical with an attention to detail; the perfectionist.
 Well-ordered, efficient and resourceful.
-Can become judgmental and an over-perfectionist of both others and themself
+Can become judgmental and an over-perfectionist of both others and themselves.

 Eight of Pentacles

-And of course, if you want to financial security from your work, you often need to be the best you can be, and the card can also point to the need to learn and practice your skills to become the best.
-This may mean education and studying, or it may mean focusing on learning new things on the job so you can progress to a higher level.
-It can point to a period where you enjoy your work; job satisfaction and seeing your work being used for the good of others.
+If you want financial security from your work, you need to be the best you can be, and the card points to the need to learn and practice your skills to become the best.
+This means education, studying, or focusing on learning new things on the job to progress to a higher level.
+It points to a period of deep job satisfaction, seeing your work benefit others.

-On the downside, the card can sometimes represent an over-emphasis on career and your work to the detriment of other things: your relationships, your free time and perhaps even your health.
+Conversely, the card warns of an over-emphasis on career to the detriment of everything else: your relationships, your free time, and even your health.

 The card shows the God of craftsmen, using his forge on Mount Olympus to create the eight pentacles of this card.